hoytchang/Stock-Classifier/README.md

 ### How to improve the model

 Better feature selection might come a long way towards improving the accuracy of the model.
 The data is very noisy, and some of the features look like they have more predictive power than other features.
-Finding newer better features, or even removing useless features could help.  <br>
+Finding newer better features, or maybe even removing useless features could help.  <br>

 Instead of using only the latest quarter's financial data, historic financial data could be used.
 We could also use the standard deviation of a financial ratio, because we expect some types of companies to be stable over time, while other companies are more variable over time.  <br>

-There could be a lot of variability within a sector, so instead of predicting sector, we could predict the industry within a sector.
+There could be a lot of variability within a sector.
+For example, the IT sector contains both software and hardware.
+So instead of predicting sector, we could predict the industry within a sector.
 However, this would increase the number of categories, and we would need to make sure we have enough data points. <br>

 A more sophisticated model might help.
 A neural network, for example, might be able to use complex relationships in the data that a simple model cannot.